junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Rory throws him an unhappy look, "I wouldn't be here if I know."

-Dean squints at the new notice, "How long have you been here?
+Dean squints at the new finding he just noticed.
+"How long have you been here?
 You knew it wouldn't work when I blocked the door, you said you tried."

 "I don't know, maybe minutes, maybe hours."
-Rory considers, "My watch stopped working, I have no idea."
+Rory considers, then shakes his head.
+"My watch stopped working, I have no idea."

 Dean glances at his own watch.
 The fingers are not stopped -- they are moving, but they're moving pointlessly, they skip ahead then move back, they shiver at one point then suddenly start ticking again, then hesitate again.
 The watch has no idea about the time. *The time flux is scrambled.*